PostHog/posthog.com/contents/tutorials/feature-retention.md

 ## Adding feature retention charts

-The next piece we’ll add is retention charts.
-Either from your retention dashboards or “Insights” on the sidebar, create a new insight.
+Next, we'll add some retention charts.
+Either from your dashboard or “Insights” on the sidebar, create a new insight.
 This time we’ll be using the “Retention” insight.

 Choose one of your feature events for both “performed” and “came back to perform” options.
 If you have a large number of users, you can use “for the first time.”
 If you have fewer, use “recurringly.”
 Choose a relevant time scale, likely weekly rather than daily.
 Once done, you can click save or add to the dashboard and repeat for the rest of your features.